freeCodeCamp/guide/src/pages/cplusplus/index.md

 using namespace std;
 ```

-* The 1st line tells the computer to use the "iostream" header file for this specific program .
-There are many other header files which are requireed for a specific program to run properly.
-Some of them are : math , vector and string.
-Header files are generally represented by a ".h" extension
+* The first line tells the computer to use the "iostream" header file for this specific program.
+A header file is a seperate file with prewritten C++ code.
+There are many other header files which are required for a specific program to run properly.
+Some of them are: math, vector, and string.
+Header files are generally represented by an ".h" extension
 * `iostream` stands for input-output stream .
 The "iostream" file contains code for allowing the computer to take input and generate an output, using the C++ language.
 * The second line tells the computer to use the standard namespace which includes features of standard C++ .